RickeshM/MarsWeatherApp/README.md

 # MarsWeatherApp
 Prepare yourself for your future trip to Mars by checking the current weather there!

+## Discription
-Web App that displays the current and previous weather history on Mars using NASA’s InSight Mars lander API
+A web app that displays the current and previous weather history on Mars using NASA’s InSight Mars lander API